mmurdoch/arduinounit/guidebook.md

 But.

 More importantly, writing tests changes how you write code.
-Tests __observe__ code, and good tests are so valuable that you will want to adjust your habits so you code is easier to observe (hopefully operating correctly) with tests.
+Tests __observe__ code, and good tests are so valuable that you will want to adjust your habits so your code is easier to observe (hopefully operating correctly) with tests.

 ### Serve, don't rule